kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 If one API server is upgraded while others aren't, the pod will be accepted (if the apiserver is >= 1.25).
 If it is scheduled to a node that the kubelet has the feature flag activated and the node meets the requirements to use user namespaces, then the pod will be created with the namespace.
-If it is scheduled to a node that has the feature disabled, it will be scheduled without the user namespace.
+If it is scheduled to a node that has the feature disabled, it will be created without the user namespace.

 On a rollback, pods created while the feature was active (created with user namespaces) will have to